 Interim subtotals and final totals are useful in accounting displays.
 Add them with the New Total button.
 Totals calculate a running summation of all groups above them in the chart of accounts.
 They are positioned the same way as the groups, clicking on the double-ended arrows and dragging their titles in the list.
 After updating, they show with dashed underlines.

-We add two totals and adjust position numbers to accommodate them:
+We add two totals and adjust their positions:

 Several tabs and some settings activate accounts necessary to their functionality when they are enabled (or as soon as the first entry is made using them).
 If you plan to use any of these tabs (or need the accounts they activate), enable them now following procedures in another Guide.
 Automatic accounts are summarized in the table below:

-We enable the Bank Accounts, Customers, Fixed Assets, and Inventory Items tabs for Brilliant Industries and make at least one entry in each tab.
+We enable the Bank Accounts, Customers, Fixed Assets, and Inventory Items tabs and make at least one entry in each tab.
 After reassigning accounts to appropriate subsidiary groups and arranging in order of liquidity, the Balance Sheet side of the chart of accounts looks like this:

 And the Profit and Loss Statement side looks like this: